RoggersAnguzu/Diary-Vault/README.md

 ## Contributing

 Contributions to MyDiary are welcome!
-If you'd like to contribute, please follow our [Contributing Guidelines](CONTRIBUTING.md).
+If you'd like to contribute Follow the right Proceedures.

 ## Support